BlackMG27/superhero-search/README.md

 # superhero-search
-this is a practice app with downshift and bloodhound recommendation engine
+this is a practice app with typeahead and bloodhound recommendation engine